Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Visit Slide Rock State Park

-Take relief from the hot desert temperatures with a dip in this canyon river with rock banks
+Take relief from the hot desert temperatures with a dip in this canyon river.

 View of the clear river water surrounded by red rock mountains